dipakkumar1225/CustomReportWithExtentReport/README.md

 6. Enter command <b>gradle katalonCopyDependencies</b>
 7. All the defined dependencies in build.gradle will be download from defined remote repositories into Gradle's local repository.

  Default local repository location:  </b>%UserProfile%/.gradle/caches/modules-2/files-2.1</b>.
-You can also print the print the Gradle's local repository by adding the below line in <b>build.gradle</b>
+You can also print the print the Gradle's local repository by adding the below line in build.gradle
 	```
 	task showMeCache << {
   		configurations.compile.each { println it }
 	}
 	```
-To change default local repository location add below task in <b>build.gradle</b>
+To change default local repository location add below task in build.gradle
 	```
 	task copyDepJars(type: Copy) {
   	from configurations.compile